What is dengue fever?

 a month of returning from travel in a tropical area.
 Your provider will ask you for

 your complete travel history.
-He or she can then figure out if your symptoms may be
+Your provider can then figure out if your symptoms may

 How is dengue fever treated?